-Grey Crowned Cranes undertake variable movements in response to the abundance and distribution of food and nesting sites (Pomeroy 1980; Brown 1992; Dodman 1996a & b).
+Grey Crowned-cranes undertake variable movements in response to the abundance and distribution of food and nesting sites (Pomeroy 1980; Brown 1992; Dodman 1996a & b).
 Some of these movements traverse national boundaries.

-The two sub-species of Grey Crowned Crane are separated by a generally recognized biogeographical boundary following the Zambezi River valley.
+The two sub-species of Grey Crowned-crane are separated by a generally recognised biogeographical boundary following the Zambezi River valley.

-Table 1: Range states of the Grey Crowned Crane 1
+Table 1.
+Range states of the Grey Crowned-crane 1

-Countries with more than Countries with less than 500 Countries with less than 20
+Countries with more than 500 Grey Crowned-cranes Countries with less than 500 Grey Crowned-cranes Countries with less than 20 Grey Crowned-cranes

-500 Grey Crowned Cranes Grey Crowned Cranes Grey Crowned Cranes

-East African Grey Crowned Craw East African Grey Crowned Crane
+Eastern African Grey Crowned-crane

 DRC Angola Malawi

 Kenya Burundi South Sudan

 Uganda Northern Mozambique

 Tanzania Rwanda

 Zambia

-Southern African Grey Crowned Crane
+Southern African Grey Crowned-crane

 South Africa Southern Mozambique Botswana

 Zimbabwe Namibia

-1 Although this table represents countries where Grey Crowned Cranes are found, it is acknowledged that the cranes found in any one country could be part of a transboundary or regional population.
+1 Although this table represents countries where Grey Crowned-cranes are found, it is acknowledged that the cranes found in any one country could be part of a transboundary or regional population.